ga-dc/outcomes/roadmap/week03/readme.md

 ## Homework:

-See Homework due next week: [Draft Brand Statement](https://github.com/ga-dc/outcomes/blob/master/roadmap/week05/HWweek5.md).
+See your class calendar for the Homework due next Monday at 7 pm (Outcomes homework is always listed the day it's due)

 ## Further Reading/Resources: